cetio/godwit/README.md

 TBD

-Some functions have had ddocs documentation made for them, but not nearly close to completion.
+Some files, namely those which are not translated from CoreCLR, have had ddocs documentation made for them, but full documentation is not nearly close to completion.

 ## Contributions